reppy4620/pvits/README.md

 x-vits
 ===

+This repository contains some experiments about VITS.

-Some modification version of PeriodVITS.
+Main model is some modification version of PeriodVITS.
 - PeriodVITS
     - +deberta hidden representations to text encoder
     - +style encoder with style diffusion like StyleTTS2